-SRS performed 5,760 individual analyses on samples collected from the 16 stream- and river-water quality locations during 2018, with 3,395 of 3,904 (85%) meeting South Carolina Freshwater Quality Standards, as available.
-Averages for each river and stream location met standards for dissolved oxygen, temperature, chromium, copper, mercury, nickel, nitrate, nitrite, zinc, pesticides, herbicides, and polychlorinated biphenyls.
+SRS analyzed 4,569 individual samples collected from the 15 stream- and river-water quality locations during 2019, with 2,847 of 3,165 (90%) meeting South Carolina Freshwater Quality Standards, as available.
+(Not all analytes sampled have a standard.)
+Averages for each river and stream location met standards for dissolved oxygen, temperature, cadmium, chromium, lead, mercury, nickel, nitrate, nitrite, zinc, pesticides, herbicides, and PCBs.
 Appendix Table C-1 summarizes the analytical results.
 These results continue to indicate that SRS discharges are not significantly affecting the water quality of onsite streams or the Savannah River.